Minghai-Tang/Minghai-Tang.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD candidate at Technische Universität Berlin and a guest researcher at Helmholtz-Zentrum Berlin.

-I received my bachelor's and master's degrees in Engineering Mechanics from Hohai University.

-My research focuses on porous materials, computational mechanics, data-driven materials design, multi-field coupling, and porous Cu/Ag electrodes for electrochemical CO₂ reduction.
+I am a PhD student at TU Berlin and HZB, developing porous Cu- and Ag-based materials for catalytic electrodes.
+My research interests also include data-driven computational mechanics, materials science, and multiscale simulation of coupled material behavior and failure.

 ## Research Interests

-- Porous materials and energy-absorbing structures
+- Porous materials and energy materials
-- Data-driven materials design
 - Computational mechanics
-- Machine learning and physics-informed neural networks
-- Multi-field coupling and multiscale analysis
 - Porous Cu/Ag electrodes for electrochemical CO₂ reduction